Alcohol Sensor- Pinout and Interfacing with Arduino

 Detect the Presence of Alcohol Using Digital Output

-The following experiment explains how to detect ethanol presence through digital display.
+The following experiment explains how to detect ethanol presence through a digital display.

 1. Wiring